Bell Museum + Planetarium

 Square Footage: 90,000

-The new Bell Museum of Natural History is a three level facility located within the Twin Cities Campus of the University of Minnesota.
-This new museum center, funded by the State of Minnesota, will showcase and enhance the University’s reputation for innovative research, education, and public engagement.
-Program components include permanent and temporary exhibit spaces, art collection storage, 120-seat digital planetarium and lecture hall, café, gift shop, event lobby, offices, curatorial workrooms, science classrooms, and interactive 'discovery rooms'.
+The new Bell Museum of Natural History is a three-level facility located within the Twin Cities Campus of the University of Minnesota.
+This new facility showcases and enhances the University’s reputation for innovative research, education, and public engagement.
+Program components include permanent and temporary exhibit spaces, art collection storage, digital theater/lecture hall, café, gift shop, event lobby, offices, curatorial workrooms, science classrooms, and interactive ‘discovery rooms’.

-Sustainability goals are focused on biodiversity, climate change, water, and the interplay of natural and engineered systems.
+Sustainability goals are focused on biodiversity, climate change, water, and the interplay of natural/engineered systems.
 The project will exceed the State of Minnesota’s B3 Sustainability requirements through extensive use of native and adapted landscaping; a 70% reduction in carbon emissions, 40% reduction in building water use, 50% reduction in irrigation water use, and low emitting interior materials.

-Combining idea-driven design with the Bell’s strategic educational model will create a powerful place for research and learning that continues to attract new and returning visitors.
+Combining idea-driven design with the Bell’s strategic educational model creates a powerful place for research and learning that continues to attract new and returning visitors.